undenuicap/descent/README.md

 # Descent

-A non-linear constrained optimisation (mathematical programming) modelling library with first and second order automatic differentiation.
-Currently has an interface to to the non-linear solver [Ipopt](https://projects.coin-or.org/Ipopt).
+A non-linear constrained optimisation (mathematical programming) modelling library with first and second order automatic differentiation / source-code symbolic differentiation.
+Currently has an interface to the non-linear solver [Ipopt](https://projects.coin-or.org/Ipopt).

 ## Dependencies